romanowski/blog/conductr.md

 ## As a hacker...
 I'm a man who disassembles his newly bought phone even before turning it on.
-Given the Debian package of a application server intended to run Scala apps I've installed it on Fedora and deployed simple service written in Go.
+Given the Debian package of a application server intended to run Java and Scala apps I've installed it on Fedora and deployed simple service written in Go.
 Thanks to ```shazar``` tool provided with ```conduct``` CLI utils, after adding proper manifest to your application, you can bundle it in ConductR-compatible way.
 The only thing you'll need to do is reporting your own status back to status service.
-Isn't it a job for CURL?
+There's the ConductR supplied ```check``` command, but because of a bit old version of Python in my system (3.4 is required, had 3.2), I've decided to make a small workaround: isn't it a job for CURL?
 ```
 root@debian:~/goxample# cat bundle.conf
 version    = "1.0.0"